amadeus4dev/developer-guides/docs/sdks/php-sdk.md

 # Python SDK

+!!! danger
     This SDK is maintained by the developer community only.
 The Amadeus for Developers team doesn't support or maintain it.

 ### Prerequisites